 When we first asked if the trail was open, the ticket seller told us the trail was still closed due to poor conditions – snow and ice covering part of the trail – and that she wouldn’t advise it.
 “Wouldn’t advise it” isn’t the same as closed, though, so we asked if it was possible to hike any part of it or if it was completely impassable.
 She conceded that it was possible to start up the trail and just turn back when the conditions became “unsafe.”

-When we asked if we could camp at the base of the peak, she looked perplexed but was quite clear that there were no overnight accommodations available.
+When we then asked if we could camp at the base of the peak, she looked perplexed but was quite clear that there were no overnight accommodations available.

 We explained we had a tent, warm clothing, food and water, and emergency gear.
 We were more than prepared to camp beneath the Matterhorn.